 You may have noticed that you often experience neck pain along with your migraines.
 This is a symptom for about 75% of migraineurs, either during or preceding the moderate to severe headache.
 One reason may be that a misalignment of the C1 or C2 is the underlying problem.
 Such a misalignment could result in pressure being placed on the brainstem or spinal cord.
 It may also lead to restricted blood flow to the brain or inhibited cerebrospinal fluid drainage.
 These are all factors in the onset of migraines.

 Upper cervical chiropractors take precise measurements of these particular misalignments and administer extremely gentle adjustments to correct the problem.
-For many in case studies, this has led to fewer or less severe migraines.
+For many in case studies, this has led to fewer or less severe attacks.
 Some have even seen chronic migraine problems go away for good.
 To learn more, contact an upper cervical practice in your local area and schedule a visit.